shreyapgosai/GDSC/README.md

 use streamlit and create app
 and then submit the link of git hub and it will scan the backend first and after this we can run frontend...

-here in frontend i print similarity matrix also ......

 APP LINK:https://ft9vrpgbvprys8b2vvrjjr.streamlit.app/